bpmn-io/bpmn-js/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-Thanks for filing a pull request!
+Thanks for creating this pull request!

-Make sure you've read through [our contributing guide](https://github.com/bpmn-io/bpmn-js/blob/master/.github/CONTRIBUTING.md#creating-an-issue).
-This will help you to get your contribution merged.
+Please make sure you provide the relevant context.

 -->

+__Which issue does this PR address?_

 Closes #